Guides

 Your planRequirement risk

-Small household, light buildingMinimum may be workable after launch reports
+Small household, light buildingMinimum may be workable after a short test save

 Large homes and detailed interiorsAim for recommended or better